mponce0/Visualize.CRAN.Downloads/README.md

-`"nostatic"`       | disables static plots `"nointeractive"`  | disables interactive plots `"nocombined"`     | disables combination of static plots, ie. each plot will be a separated figure `"noConfBand"`    | disables the shading of "confidence bands (regions)" `"noMovAvg"`   | disables the display of "moving" estimators `"compare"`     | generates a plot comparing the downloads of multiple packages
+`"nostatic"`       | disables static plots `"nointeractive"`  | disables interactive plots `"nocombined"`     | disables combination of static plots, ie. each plot will be a separated figure `"noConfBand"`     | disables the shading of "confidence bands (regions)" `"noMovAvg"`       | disables the display of "moving" estimators `"compare"`        | generates a plot comparing the downloads of multiple packages `"noSummary"`      | disables the output of the stats-time summaries presented per package
 ---

 In addition the `processPckg` function also takes the following arguments: